 After milling over landscape options, from retaining walls (too difficult to get materials up the side of the house) to waterfalls (too costly and again there was the materials problem), in the end we came up with a cost effective, yet attractive solution.
 We decided to just embrace our Alabama sandstone covered backyard and create a beautiful, naturalized landscape.

 If you perhaps own a gardening company, or are a gardener by trade you you could look into insurance policies, many services are provided by many companies such as these public liability insurance from Tradesman Saver if you’re in the UK

 With the help of the exceptional plants from Southern Living Plant Collection, we selected mostly evergreens that will insure a lush, green hillside year round.

 When we first moved in, the patches of rock you see were still covered with “grass”.
 We quickly discovered it was a nightmare to cut with a mower given the degree of the slope and the shear amount of rocks that seemed to just pop up out of the ground.
 After one grass cutting adventure, my husband, Richard, took a shovel to the areas where rock was peeking out.
 That’s when he realized that our backyard was actually one expansive piece of sandstone covered with topsoil.

-After looking at those unearthed patches of rock for several months completely perplexed, but still trying to revive the grass, it finally hit me that the rock underneath had to be more attractive than what we were seeing.
+After looking at those unearthed patches of rock for several months completely perplexed, but still trying to revive the grass with grass seed at Idealseed, it finally hit me that the rock underneath had to be more attractive than what we were seeing.
 Richard eagerly embraced the idea of ending the acrobatic moves to cut the grass.
 The only reservations we had about the whole project was the drainage issue.
 Following some discussion and research, we settled on adding a dry creek bed to supplement the existing french drains.

 Once we were ready to begin our project, I spray painted an organic shape to reveal and we started to dig out the rock.